-I am a full time mom, wife, the writer and content creator behind Lora By Lora, An Expat Travel and Lifestyle Blog.
+I am a full time mom, trailing spouse and the content creator of this Lora By Lora: An Expat Travel and Lifestyle Blog.

-As a trailing spouse, I consider myself lucky to have this opportunity not only to travel, but also to live as an Expat in different countries.
-My husband and I have lived in Sudan, Sri Lanka, Cambodia and currently in the Philippines.
-It is such an enriching experience because we continue to meet amazing new people from different corners of the world and embrace new cultures.
+I am grateful for the opportunity to travel and live as an Expat in different countries.
+It is such an enriching experience as I continue to meet amazing new people from different corners of the world and embrace new cultures.

 Embracing each other’s uniqueness help us discover ourselves, and only then can we truly contribute positively to the world.

 Apart from Travel, I am also a passionate yoga practitioner and teacher.
 I have been practicing yoga since 2010 and my dream of becoming a yoga teacher came within reach after we moved to the Philippines in 2016.
 Stars aligned, and I eventually enrolled in the 200-hour Vinyasa Yoga Teacher Training in Yoga+ Makati in 2017.
 Read about my experience HERE.

 Since then, I’ve never stopped learning.
 I’ve found that the beauty of practicing yoga as a teacher and student is there is always something new to discover and there is always room to grow and become a better version of myself.

 As both a teacher and student, I often encourage people to practice yoga because of its many benefits.
 But if I could get a dollar for each time someone told me yoga is boring and they preferred Zumba instead, I probably won’t be a millionaire but I would definitely have a couple of hundreds.